justinmeiners/shamans/docs/README.md

 ### Conclusion

 The amount of work that goes into creating a 3D video game is massive.
 I strongly encourage hobby developers to pick as focused of a project as possible.
 Shamans is only a simple tablet game, with a few hours of content and several characters.
 It doesn't come close to the size and quality of big budget titles and sticks to familiar gameplay.
-However, I am still excited to finally release my own game, even if it is a simple one.
+However, I am still excited to finally have my own game, even if it is a simple one.

 I hope you enjoy it!
 The final screenshots below are a timeline of the games progression from start to finish.